ansys/pyansys-dev-guide/doc/source/documentation_style/formatting-tools.rst

 Interrogate
 -----------

 `Interrogate`_ is a tool for checking docstring coverage.
-Similar to code coverage, this tool tests how many functions, classes and modules in a Python library hold a docstring.
+Similar to source code coverage tools, this tool tests how many functions, classes, and modules in a Python library hold a docstring.

 .. code:: toml